 5. How does God’s revelation of himself in Scripture stand up as a pillar of objective truth for what we believe?
 How about the subjective illumination of the Holy Spirit to our mind?
 What about both?

 Today there are all types of knowledge vying for dominance as the measure of all truth, for example: religious, scientific, philosophical, historical, medical, legal and so on.
 However, for the better part of the history of Christianity theology was thought of as the “Queen of the sciences.”
 And the reason for it should be obvious to all believers.
-Theology is the pursuit of the knowledge of God in Christ!
-There is no more important truth.
+Theology as "faith seeking understanding" is the pursuit of the knowledge of God in Christ!
+There is no more important truth than this.